andriugarcia/andriugarcia/readme.md

 📙 Check out my [resume](https://andriugarcia.com/resume-andriu-garcia.pdf)

-🎉 Fun Fact: My profile picture was taken on a chaotic rainy day in Amsterdam
+🎉 Fun Fact: My profile picture was taken on a chaotic bike ride on a rainy day in Amsterdam